 Environmental renewal schemes

-The council has allocated approximately £3 million to carry our environmental renewal schemes over the last ten years.
-A further £130,000 has now been allocated for 2014/15.
-Over the ten year period, a number of schemes have been completed across the borough, including:
+The council has allocated approximately £3.3 million to carry our environmental renewal schemes over the last 13 years.
+A further £200,000 has now been allocated for 2017/18 and 2018/19.
+Since starting the programme in 2005, a number of schemes have been completed across the borough, including:

 - Central Buckskin

 - Northern part of Norn Hill

 - Packenham Road and Pittard Road, Brookvale and Kings Furlong

 - Hangar Road, Tadley

 - Abbey Road, Popley

 - Alliston Way and Penine Way, South Ham